DanSnow/vue-recaptcha/Readme.md

 ## Description ##
 Google ReCAPTCHA component for vue.
+If you like this project, please leave a star on github.

 This version is for Vue 2.0.
 If you need Vue 1.x support please reference to [vue-v1.x][vue-v1.x].